 If you haven’t recertified your IDR plan recently, you should message, email, or call your loan servicer.
 Request written confirmation of your IDR plan details and new recertification date so you can include them in your LRAP application.

-If you can’t find your IDR information anywhere, you can apply now to recertify or recalculate your IDR plan.
+If you can’t find your IDR information anywhere or want to update your plan, you can apply to recertify or recalculate your IDR plan.
 You should receive a new IDR letter with dates and details about your plan that you can use to apply to LRAP.

 As always, continue to document everything related to your student loans for future use, especially if you plan on applying for PSLF.
 Document any communications or letters from your loan servicer about the CARES Act, the forbearance, and 0% interest rates, and save and download billing statements.

 We understand that it’s been difficult to reach loan servicers by phone.
 Instead, try communicating with your loan servicer via email or online chat.
 Many people have even had success reaching out to their loan servicers on Twitter and Facebook!